 Appeals Procedures for Social Conduct Violations.
-Appeals of judicial decisions must be made in writing within five working days to the appropriate designated judicial officer, including the Director of Housing and Residential Life, the Associate Dean of Student Affairs, or the Dean of Student Affairs.
+Appeals of judicial decisions must be made in writing within five working days to the appropriate designated judicial officer, including the Director of Student Housing and Residential Education, the Associate Dean of Student Affairs, or the Dean of Student Affairs.
 Appeals of decisions made by RCA directors must be made in writing to the Dean of Regional Campus Administration within one month after the student was notified of the decision.

 Appeals by Students with Disabilities.
 La Verne has established a set of procedures that address policy implementation for students with disabilities.
-Should any student desire to initiate action related to a diagnosed disability or to initiate testing for a disability, he/she should contact the Director of Services for Students With Disabilities, the Dean's office of his/her college, or the Director of the La Verne campus where he/she studies to get a copy of the University's policies and procedures.
+Should any student desire to initiate action related to a diagnosed disability or to initiate testing for a disability, he/she should refer to the Information and Accommodations Packet which can be accessed through the university website under Disabled Student Services.